 Family, friends and colleagues are a key source of support, and may have been through a separation themselves.
 But remember that the decisions you make should be right for you and your family.

 Separating from a partner is difficult and upsetting.
 Honest, professional advice from an experienced Family Law solicitor can help to relieve the pressure, as well as make sure you make the right decisions for your future.

 It can be stressful and complicated when relationships break down.
 Bretherton Law’s experienced Family and Child Law Solicitors have been helping people with changes in their circumstances for over 50 years.
 We are accredited specialists and members of Resolution and Law Society’s Children Panel.
-For honest, sympathetic advice call Heidi Fleming on 01727 869293, or us the contact form below.
+For honest, sympathetic advice call Atifha Aftab on 01727 869293, or us the contact form below.